interactive-data-language/vscode-idl/libs/notebooks/README.md

-# Notebooks!
+# Notebooks

-This is where code lives for notebooks

-Renderers is an Angular project that creates standalone web components that will view data within notebooks.

-Shared contains shared code for notebooks without the need for VSCode.
+Shared helpers and code for notebooks.

+Can be used in node or vscode.